CME211/notes/lecture-00/02-remote-computing.md

 Enter a passcode or select one of the following options:

-1. Duo Push to XXX-XXX-XXX
+1. Duo Push to XXX-XXX-XXXX
-2. Phone call to XXX-XXX-XXX
+2. Phone call to XXX-XXX-XXXX
-3. SMS passcodes to XXX-XXX-XXX
+3. SMS passcodes to XXX-XXX-XXXX

 Passcode or option (1-3): 1
 Success.
 Logging you in...